Mustafa211030/Learn-Bridge-Dyslexia-WEB-APP-FYP/README.md

 # Learn-Bridge-Dyslexia-WEB-APP-FYP
-full stack website using Next framework "A website leaning platform for dyslexic children"
+full stack website using Next.js framework "A website leaning platform for dyslexic children"